Justice According to Jack Welch

 | August 25, 2011

 A federal court dismissed charges of discrimination against Bloomberg L.P. last week.
-Here, the director of Family Values @ Work analyses the logic behind this blow struck against women trying to balance work and family life.
+Here, the director of Family Values @ Work analyzes the logic behind this blow struck against women trying to balance work and family life.

 When the courts look to former General Electric CEO Jack Welch to decide the law, we know we’re in trouble—particularly if the case has anything to do with paying taxes (GE pays none) or managing work and family responsibilities.